asanchez75/webfm/README.txt

   and max total upload size.
 Roles with the 'access webfm' right but without a root directory cannot access the filesystem.

-  - Roles granted the 'attach WebFM files' permission will be able to see and download attached files.
+  - The 'WebFM attachments' section allows WebFM to attach files to nodes.
   'Attachment List Properties' sets the presentation of attached files.

   - The 'IE Drag-and-Drop Normalization' is a sub-optimal solution for compensating for relative positioning in theme css.